-c)Token refinements and Aggregation Unit
+4.3 Token refinements and Aggregation Unit

 The detected tokens are reassembled by the aggregation unit to check for any multi-token segment.
 Hence the lower-bound displacement can be checked by the aggregation unit despite of the token detection unit.
 There may be the possibility for the occurrence of two or more tokens with only variation in at-most count.
-For example in case of token 5b4424{-20}33d2 and the token 5b4424{-30}33d2, MX-NFA detection method takes account of the token with the larger at-most count only, i.e. token 8b4424{-30}33d2.
+For example in case of token 5b4424{-20}33d2 and the token 5b4424{-30}33d2, MX-NFA detection method takes account of the token with the larger at-most count only, i.e. token 5b4424{-30}33d2.

 The AU can be implemented as a conventional NFA.
 Current state list (CSL) and next state list (NSL) are the two lists of states which can be maintained as FIFO queues.
-An entry in CSL/NSL is a 4-tuple (stateID, bs, loc, expiry), where stated is the state ID, bs is the bit-mask for generating the address offset, loc is the reference location of the token that causes the state transition, and expiry is the expiry timestamp of the state.
 The aggregation unit can be used to perform the approximated checking instead of exact checking of displacement counts in the case of multiple at-most counts.

-IV.
-IMPLEMENTATION OF PAGE-ENABLED PARALLEL PROCESSING (PEPP)
+V. IMPLEMENTATION OF PAGE-ENABLED PARALLEL PROCESSING (PEPP)